sogaiu/tree-sitter-clojure/doc/dev-notes.md

 [`rustup`](https://rustup.rs/).
 Perhaps a version via a package manager on one's system would suffice as well.

-Assuming appropriate Rust development bits are in place:
+Assuming appropriate Rust development bits are in place (don't do this yet, read on a bit further first):

 * `git clone https://github.com/tree-sitter/tree-sitter` to get a local copy of the tree-sitter repository